Education in Rwanda: 1960 to 1994

-After liberation, the focus was on the restructuring of the education system and development of a national curriculum.
+After Rwanda's independence, the focus was on restructuring of the education system and the development of a national curriculum.
 The main goal was to reach more Rwandan children and in particular to improve access to schooling in rural areas.
 A national curriculum and double shifting were introduced in 1966.
-From 1977 on, primary school 8 years of in Kinyarwanda, while 3 years of post-primary and secondary education were taught in French.
+From 1977 on, primary school was eight years of education in Kinyarwanda, while three years of post-primary and secondary education were taught in French.

 1994 to 2012

 Post-genocide years focused on human capital rebuilding and increasing enrolment rates.

 1996 saw the introduction of 6-year primary, 3-year lower secondary, and 3-year upper secondary education, where Kinyarwanda was the language of teaching up to 6-year primary, whereas lower and upper secondary, which changed to French and English.

 In 2006, The 4th Education Sector Strategic Plan (ESSP 2006–2010) introduced fee-free schooling for 9YBE - 9 Year Basic Education - including primary and lower secondary.
 While enrolment rates have gone up, school related costs remain a barrier for many.

-In 2008, in an effort to stimulate Rwanda's integration with the East African Community (EAC), English was adopted as the national teaching language, and only the first 3 years of primary are still taught in Kinyarwanda.
+In 2008, in an effort to stimulate Rwanda's integration with the East African Community (EAC), English was adopted as the national teaching language.